lizmat/REPL/README.md

   * --symbols - symbols for prompt state (default: ">,*")

   * --the-prompt - string for prompt (default: "[:index:] :symbol: ")

+It is also possible to specify `-I` and `-M` arguments for pre-loading any module while starting the REPL.

 Any other command-line arguments will be ignored.